Device enrollment configuration options

 Automated Device Enrollment

-Automated Device Enrollment lets organizations configure and manage devices from the moment the devices are removed from the box (in a process known as Auto Advance deployment).
-These devices become supervised, and you have the option to prevent the MDM profile from being removed by the user.
 Automated Device Enrollment is designed for devices owned by the organization.
+Automated Device Enrollment lets organizations configure and manage devices from the moment the devices are removed from the box.
+You can also use all of the available payloads and restrictions defined by Apple, and you have the option to prevent the MDM enrollment profile from being removed by the user.

-Device Enrollment allows organizations to have users manually enroll devices, then manage many different aspects of device use, including the ability to erase the device.
-If a payload or restriction is supervised, it can be used only with Automated Device Enrollment.
+Device Enrollment allows organizations to have users manually enroll devices into a mobile device management (MDM) solution and then manage many different aspects of device use, including the ability to erase the device.
+On Mac computers running macOS 11 or later, Device Enrollment also enforces supervision on the Mac.

-For more information on enrollment types and Auto Advance deployment, see Device Enrollment into mobile device management in Mobile Device Management Settings for IT Administrators.
+For more information on enrollment types and Auto Advance deployment, see Device Enrollment and MDM in Apple Platform Deployment.

-For more information about Automated Device Enrollment payloads and restrictions, see Device Enrollment MDM payload list and Automated Device Enrollment MDM payload list in Mobile Device Management Settings for IT Administrators.
+For more information about Automated Device Enrollment payloads and restrictions, see Automated Device Enrollment MDM information and Automated Device Enrollment MDM payload list in Apple Platform Deployment.